 No medical life insurance is exactly that: a life insurance policy that doesn’t require a medical.
 Since so many people are hesitant to get life insurance because of the results from a physical, this policy was created to help people get some coverage without having to head to the doctor’s office.
 It’s also an insurance plan that’s quick and easy to start, which makes it perfect for people on the go.
-It may cost a little more than standard life insurance, but it’s perfect for its convenience.
+It may cost a little more than standard life insurance plans options, but it’s perfect for its convenience.

 How to opt for no medical life insurance